FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/3-Hydrology.rst

 .. image:: ../img/shg/3/shg_hydro001.png

-- You can pin QGIS to your Start Menu for quicker access.

 .. tip::
    To avoid searching for QGIS every time, right-click the QGIS icon and select **"Pin to Start."**